luishdemetrio/ARIA/readme.md

 ## Overview

-In this lab, you will create **AppWise**, an intelligent AI agent for enterprise application management.
+In this lab, you will create **ARIA**, that stands for Application Request & Intelligence Assistance.
+Aria is an intelligent AI agent for enterprise application management.
 This hands-on guide walks you through building an assistant that helps users discover, search, and request applications using SharePoint as the authoritative data source.

 **Estimated Time**: 45-60 minutes
 **Difficulty Level**: Beginner to Intermediate